Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 3: Spellsight

 You have learned to see the arcane potential of others.
-As a Bonus Action, you can focus on a creature and instantly learn its spellcasting ability (if it has one) and the highest level spell that it has the ability to cast.
+When you mark a creature using *Hunter's Mark*, you instantly learn its spellcasting ability (if it has one) and the highest level spell that it has the ability to cast.
 If it is hidden from divination magic, such as by *Nondetection*, this feature fails.

-You can use this feature a number of times equal to your Wisdom modifier (minimum of once).
-You regain all expended uses when you finish a short or long rest.

 ### Level 3: Spellbreaker Magic